zac-heisey/docs-jekyll-theme/_docs/what-is-a-will.md

 ---
-layout: doc
-title: Enabling comments (via Disqus)
+title: What is a Will?
 subtitle: Disqus is a third party service that can be used to comment on blog posts.
 This document covers adding Disqus to a Jekyll blog
 categories: [Features]
-author: tom
+author: john
 ---

 Optionally, if you have a Disqus account, you can tell Jekyll to use it to show a comments section below each post.
 To enable it, add the following lines to your Jekyll site: